Simple Payment Verification (SPV)¶

 --spvconnect can be specified multiple times to sync from multiple peers.

-If Decrediton is already synced with the network it is possible to change to SPV mode through the GUI.
-Open a wallet, and locate the “SPV” option in the setting tab.
-There is also a “SPV Connect” setting on this tab, which will allow you to specify the IP address of a full node you wish to sync from.
+If Decrediton has already been used before, it is possible to change to SPV mode through the settings tab.
+There is also a “SPV Connect” textbox on this tab, which will allow you to specify the IP address of a full node you wish to sync from.